foretold-app/foretold/packages/prediction-analysis/README.md

 # Prediction Analysis Library

 This is a [ReasonML](https://reasonml.github.io/) library to organize and score predictions.

-## MeasurementValue
+## Measurement Value

 There are several kinds of values relevant for predictions used in Foretold.
 Below are the most complicated.

 ### Cdf